-Official/professional photographers and those using 'professional' equipment

-The Cornwall Ladies County Golf Association requires that anyone wishing to take photographic or video images, at any Cornwall Ladies County Golf Association event at which children under the age of 18 are participating, in an official or professional capacity or using 'professional' camera or video equipment registers their details with the Cornwall Ladies County Golf Association officials.
+Official/professional photographers and those using 'professional' equipment participating, in an official or professional capacity or using 'professional' camera or video equipment registers their details with the C.L.C.G.A.
+Championship Office.
 This must be done before carrying out any such activity on the golf course (including the practice ground) or surrounding area or in the clubhouse.